Last Saturday, April 16th, I participated in the individual time trial event “Tijdrit Almere 2022”.

 The new course is following the dyke along the “Gooimeer” lake, so also on that one, there’s no hiding from the wind…

-I didn’t realize it had been only some 7 months since the last event, as it was cancelled in 2020 the “Tijdrit Almere 2021” was last October.
+I didn’t realize it had been only some 7 months since the last event, as it was cancelled in 2020 and the “Tijdrit Almere 2021” was last October.

 As I only participate for fun – there’s no chance in hell I will ever make it to the podium – I strive to beat my best time each edition.